CIERA-Transients/POTPyRI/README.md

 pip install potpyri
 ```

-which will install the remaining dependencies from the requirements.txt file.

 ### Non-Python Dependencies

 POTPyRI has two non-python dependencies: `astrometry.net` and `source extractor`.
 The package file will install these dependencies on `linux-64` and `osx-64` environments for which there are working conda repositories.
 On newer Mac OS systems (`osx-arm64`), conda will not be able to install these packages and they must be built manually.
 The recommended installation method is with Homebrew (https://brew.sh/) via: